Part 819 - Small Business Program

 819.7009 Contract clauses.

-The contracting officer shall insert VAAR clause 852.219–10, Notice of Total Service-Disabled Veteran-Owned Small Business Set-Aside or 852.219–11, Notice of Total Veteran-Owned Small Business Set-Aside in solicitations and contracts for acquisitions under this subpart.
+The contracting officer shall insert clause 852.219-10, VA Notice of Total Service-Disabled Veteran-Owned Small Business Set-Aside or clause 852.219-11, VA Notice of Total Veteran-Owned Small Business Set-Aside as applicable, in open market solicitations and contracts for acquisitions set-aside under this subpart.

 Subpart 819.71 - VA Mentor-Protégé Program